Understanding Combat Stress Response: Signs, Causes, and Healing Strategies

 Emotional Symptoms

-Irritability or anger: You may feel unusually short-tempered or find small annoyances unbearable.
+Irritability or anger: feeling unusually short-tempered or finding small annoyances intolerable.

-Anxiety and fear: A sense of constant worry or impending danger can dominate your thoughts.
+Anxiety and fear: a sense of constant worry or impending doom.

-Emotional numbness: Feeling disconnected from loved ones or unable to enjoy life is common.
+Emotional numbness: decreased responsiveness, feeling disconnected from loved ones or no longer being able to enjoy life.

-Guilt or shame: You might replay past events, questioning your actions and feeling responsible.
+Guilt or shame: replaying past events, questioning your actions or feeling responsible for what happened.

 Behavioral Symptoms

-Avoidance: You may avoid reminders of combat, such as certain places, people, or activities.
+Avoidance: avoiding reminders of combat experiences, such as certain places, people, or activities.

-Hypervigilance: Always being on edge, scanning for threats, and having difficulty relaxing are frequent behaviors.
+Hypervigilance: constantly being on edge, scanning for threats and having difficulty relaxing.

-Sleep disturbances: Insomnia, nightmares, or restless sleep can leave you feeling exhausted.
+Sleep disturbances: Insomnia, nightmares, or restless sleep, which can lead to exhaustion.

-Withdrawing from others: Social isolation is a common way people try to cope with overwhelming emotions.
+Withdrawing from others: social isolation in order to try and cope with overwhelming emotions.

 Physical Symptoms

-Increased heart rate: You may notice your heart racing or a feeling of tightness in your chest.
+Increased heart rate: episodes of tachycardia or a feeling of tightness in the chest.

-While CSR often resolves after the person with CSR is given a period of rest, there is a risk that Combat Stress Response can lead to Post Traumatic Stress Disorder (PTSD).
-While there are many effective treatments for PTSD, it is usually considered a lifelong condition.
+While CSR often passes after the sufferer is given a period of rest, there is nevertheless a risk that Combat Stress Response can lead to Post Traumatic Stress Disorder (PTSD).
+While CSR is usually observed for brief periods only, PTSD, in contrast, is a long-lasting, sometimes lifelong condition, which is much more difficult to treat.

 Healing From CSR With Rest

-Resting is an important part of the healing process from CSR.
-It is also vital that soldiers who have developed Combat Stress Response are not engaged in any further fighting, and are away from areas where combat is taking place, if possible.
+Rest is an important part of the healing process from CSR.
+It is also vital, whenever possible, that personnel who have developed Combat Stress Response be removed from combat zones and spared further active engagement in conflict.

-There are a number of modalities which can also facilitate healing from CSR.
+There are a number of modalities which can facilitate healing from CSR.
 Some, like cold therapy, can be done without the aid of a professional.
-However the clinical approaches to CSR treatment should only be engaged in with the support of a professional who has extensive training in the modality.
+Clinical approaches to CSR treatment, however, require the support of a professional who has extensive training in the modality.

 Tension and Trauma Releasing Exercises (TRE)

-Once a person has attended a few TRE sessions, they can then go on to have sessions by themselves.
-People with Post Traumatic Stress Disorder often find that having a TRE session a few times a month can effectively reduce or resolve their PTSD symptoms.
+Once a person has attended a few TRE sessions, they can then apply the techniques at home and unassisted.
+TRE has been shown not only to help with CSR – people with Post Traumatic Stress Disorder also often find that TRE sessions a few times a month effectively reduce or resolve their PTSD symptoms.

 Cold Therapy